Sustaining Practice Programme

 The programme runs over three terms, with full-day sessions held weekly on Tuesdays, alongside dedicated tutorial weeks every 3–4 weeks.

-• 1:1 tutorials: 30 minutes, every 3–4 weeks, scheduled at a mutually convenient time between Monday and Wednesday
+• 1:1 tutorials: Every 3–4 weeks, scheduled at a mutually convenient time between Monday and Wednesday

 Programme Overview & Outcomes